 Certain people may be at greater risk of developing AFib.
 This is because of differences in genes they inherited from their parents.
 This is not yet fully understood.

 Who is at risk for atrial fibrillation?

-AF is more common in people who are over 65.
+AFib is more common in people who are older than 65.
 It’s also more common in men than women.
-Underlying heart disease, high blood pressure, thyroid problems, too much alcohol use, sleep apnea, and certain lung disease put people at risk for atrial fibrillation.
+Underlying heart disease, high blood pressure, thyroid problems, excessive alcohol use, sleep apnea, and certain lung disease put people at risk for atrial fibrillation.

 What are the symptoms of atrial fibrillation?

 AFib can cause different symptoms.
-This is especially true when it is not treated.
+This is especially true when it's not treated.
 These can include: